Skip to content

 Quick picks by situation

-• Dark corner with no LED: ZZ plant, Aspidistra, snake plant.
+• Dark corner with no LED: ZZ plant, Aspidistra or snake plant if you mainly want the plant to stay presentable, not actively grow.

 • Dim desk with long office lighting: ZZ plant, Aglaonema, Epipremnum.